 1951 DKW F89P Meisterklasse (Queensland)

 This very early 1951 DKW F89P coupe was possibly the DKW displayed at the 1951 Melbourne Motor Show and is the probably the oldest post-war DKW in Australia.
 The car was featured in the Restored Cars article about Des Fullard's DKW collection mentioned at the top of the page.
 Unfortunately the car was left to deteriorate after Des' passing.
 It passed through several hands but is now being restored in Queensland.

 1951 DKW F89L Schnellaster

 1951 DKW F89L Schnellaster

 This very early DKW Schnellaster was part of a consignment of DKW vans purchased by Carpet Care.
 They were used as part of a corporate fleet for only about five or six years before they were replaced with more powerful vehicles.
-This, the only survivor, was found on a farm in Gippsland and restored.
-For many years the car was on display at the Maffa Museum.
+This, the only survivor, was found on a farm in Gippsland and restored by Ross Noble.
+For many years the car was on display at the Maffra Transport Museum.

 1955 DKW F93 Sonderklasse (Victoria)

 This DKW on club plates was spotted in Muckleford, Victoria.
 Who owns it?
 By its radiator grill screen it looks like F93 Sonderklasse, the successor of the F91.
 DKW would shortly thereafter drop the Sonderklasse moniker.